-Steiner's approach is generally known as 'associative economics' (see, for example, associative economics.com), an approach that assumes that since the beginning of the 20th century humanity has entered a new stage of societal development characterised by three autonomously governed spheres (spiritual life, rights life and economic life), the last of which, economic life, transcends the prior but still existing stages of private and national economics.
+Rudolf Steiner's contribution to economics is based on his 1922 seminal course Economics – the World as One Economy, in which he describes how since the beginning of the 20th century humanity has entered a new stage of societal development characterised by three autonomously governed spheres (spiritual life, rights life and economic life), the last of which, economic life, transcends the prior but still existing stages of private and national economies and their corresponding economics.

 This development in human affairs requires a rethinking of economic science.
-Closed and single, the appearance of a global economy marks the culmination of the validity of the approach described by Adam Smith, in terms of mercantilism and opening national economies to world trade.
-The earth has no extra-terrestrial balance of payments.
-Instead, the dynamic of a closed economy requires inherent regulation, achieved in particular, per Steiner, by differentiating money into three kinds – purchase, loan and gift money), not just three functions (means of exchange, store of value and unit of account).
+Closed and single, the appearance of a global economy marks the culmination of the validity of today's conventional approach originating in 18th century mercantilism and predicated on separate national economies.
+Economically seen, the earth as a whole has no extra-terrestrial balance of payments.
+Instead, the dynamic of a closed economy requires inherent regulation, achieved in particular, per Steiner, by differentiating money into three kinds (purchase, loan and gift money), not just three functions (means of exchange, store of value and unit of account).

 The term 'associative economics' describes just such a way of understanding modern economic life.
-Pointing to the next step after market economics, it describes the landscape that comes into being as and when humanity, individually and collectively, moves towards association.
-This it can only do, however, when economic life is grasped as a whole, not from the point of view of one person only, and when the way we do business and manage the economic aspect of our institutions matches the exigencies and inherent dynamics of a single global economy.
+Pointing to the next step after market economics, it describes the landscape that comes into being as and when humanity, individually and collectively, thinks and acts associatively.
+This it can only do, however, when economic life is grasped as a whole, not from the point of view of one person only, and when the way we do business and manage the economic aspect of our lives and institutions matches the exigencies and inherent dynamics of a single global economy.